-Access to personnel files is restricted to the CEO, EP, TBM, Heads of School (HoS) and Senior Administrators.
+Access to personnel files is restricted to the CEO, EP, TBM, Executive/Academy Heads (HoS) and Senior Administrators.
 The HR Officer is responsible for keeping the staff personnel database up-to-date via the personnel recording system.

 No individual is treated as 'self-employed' without the clearance of HMRC.
 Monthly Procedures include